jklsnt/taproot3/src/mathematics/linear_algebra/KBx2AExercises.md

 	- It's replacing what's in the "...", which is unclear.. is $v_j$ actually in the equation then?
 Or just in the value? #question
 	- Now, we can remove the $j^{th}$ finally, and represent it as the linear combination of the previous elements
-	- $\therefore$ any element of the span can be represented without $v_j$
+	- $\therefore$ any element of the span can be represented without $v_j$ This is called a direct proof!
+Also, we can iterate this process until we get a linearly independent list.

 ### A few problems
 ~Fibonacci!